syncfusion-content/maui-docs/MAUI/DataGrid/data-binding.md

 ## View

 The `SfDataGrid` has the View property of type [ICollectionViewAdv](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Data.ICollectionViewAdv.html) interface that implements `ICollectionView` interface.
-View is responsible for maintaining and manipulating data and other advanced operations, like Sorting, Filtering, and etc.,
+The view is responsible for maintaining and manipulating data and other advanced operations, like Sorting, Filtering, and etc.,

-When you bind collection to the `ItemsSource` property of the `SfDataGrid`, then View will be created and maintains the operations on Data such as Sorting, Filtering, Insert, Delete, and Modification.
+When you bind a collection to the `ItemsSource` property of the `SfDataGrid`, then View will be created and maintains the operations on Data such as Sorting, Filtering, Inserting, Deleting, and Modification.

 >Note: The `SfDataGrid` creates different types of view derived from `ICollectionViewAdv` interface based on the `ItemsSource` property.